JesusValeraDev/JesusValeraDev.github.io/content/2022-08-17-why-and-how-to-decouple-your-classes.md

 }
 ```

-And we can place in this class the original Laravel implementation.
+And place in a new class (which belongs to infrastructure layer) the original Laravel implementation.

 ```php source
 namespace App\Infrastructure;